docker/docs/compose/use-secrets.md

 ## Use secrets

 Getting a secret into a container is a two-step process.
-First, define the secret using the [top-level secrets attribute in your Compose file](compose-file/09-secrets.md).
+First, define the secret using the [top-level secrets element in your Compose file](compose-file/09-secrets.md).
 Next, update your service definitions to reference the secrets they require with the [secrets attribute](compose-file/05-services.md#secrets).
 Compose grants access to secrets on a per-service basis.

 Unlike the other methods, this permits granular access control within a service container via standard filesystem permissions.